Founding Director, Center for Public Leadership (2000-2018)

 David Gergen is a senior political analyst for CNN and has served as an adviser to four U.S. presidents.
-He is a public service professor of public leadership at the Harvard Kennedy School and the director of its Center for Public Leadership.
+He is a public service professor of public leadership at the Harvard Kennedy School and is the founding director of the school's Center for Public Leadership (2000-2018).
 In 2000, he published the best-selling book, Eyewitness to Power:The Essence of Leadership, Nixon to Clinton.

 Gergen was born in Durham,North Carolina, where his father taught mathematics at Duke University.
 He graduated with honors from both Yale College (1963) and Harvard Law School (1967), and served as an officer in the U.S. Navy for nearly three and a half years, posted to a ship in Japan.

 Gergen joined the Nixon White House in 1971, as a staff assistant on the speech writing team, a group of heavyweights that included Pat Buchanan, Ben Stein, and Bill Safire.
 Gergen went on to work in the administration of Gerald Ford and as an adviser to the 1980 George H.W.
 Bush presidential campaign.
 He served as Director of Communications for Ronald Reagan and as adviser to Bill Clinton and Secretary of State Warren Christopher on domestic and foreign affairs.

 In his private life, Gergen works as a political journalist and analyst.
 From 1985-1986 he worked as an editor at U.S. News & World Report, where he also served as editor-at-large.
 Gergen's career in television began in 1985, when he joined the MacNeil/Lehrer News Hour for widely praised Friday night discussions of politics.
 Today, he appears frequently on CNN as a senior political analyst and contributes a monthly column to Parade Magazine.